qbleuse/AWS-SAMUEL/README.md

 - A complete solution implementing all of the features of AWS Gamelift
 - A robust and secure integration

-While the code here may be able to be used outside of the scope of the project as SAM-CLI includes a deploy command to make the corresponding local implementation of the chosen server, and that local integration of Gamelift is supported both for legacy and new SDK, meaning it uses Gamelift Anywhere and that installing Gamelift Anywhere by using this codebase should be trivial ; both are not tested and outside the scope of the intended usage.
+While the code here may be able to be used outside of the scope of the project to make an AWS API Gateway using SAM-CLI's deploy command or use the available Gamelift Anywhere implementation to connect to an available distant public server ; both are not tested and outside the scope of the intended usage.

 Also integration was done with "as long as it works" mindset, so some parts of the implementation (such as SAM lambdas) are very much not optimised.